 The pencil tool allows us to draw lines with hard edges.
 It is similar to the paintbrush tool.
 The only difference between both tools is that the pencil will not produce fuzzy edges and will not do anti-aliasing.
 However, both tools use the same type of brush.

 To activate pencil, select it by menu or click on the below icon:

 Below is the example of a pencil drawing:

-create the fuzzy brush strokes.
+The paintbrush tool is used to create the fuzzy brush strokes.
 It is similar to the pencil tool.
-The difference between both tolls is that it will produce fuzzy edges with anti-aliasing.
+The difference between both tools is that it will produce fuzzy edges with anti-aliasing.